Compare Health Insurance Plans

 - Network is too small

-- Emergency costs are large
+- Prescription costs are high

 Comparing first can save you thousands.